 To address capacity planning issues, IPC has built a tool that takes into account historical volume data and trends, and applies an advanced algorithm supporting long- and short-term forecasting.
 It includes volume and weight forecasts.
-Better forecasts lead to more reliability and less risk for mail to be left behind at origin or at a transit airport.
+Better forecasts lead to more reliability and less risk for mail to be left behind at origin or a transit airport.

 Route Management Service (RMS)

 This solution presents posts with route and flight information, provided by air carriers.
 Data quality and consistency are ensured by a quality assurance mechanism that proactively notifies users of any change in schedules.
-Airlines can constantly monitor at all times the use that posts make of their routes.
+Airlines can constantly monitor the use that posts make of their routes.
 There is less room for error in scheduling and planning, and information about any change which allow for timely reaction by the planner without undermining the quality.

 Allotment and Allocation Service (AAS)

 The AAS enables posts to make an allocation request for consignments, while facilitating the tender process for airlines.
 The agreed allotment template is produced in a well-defined format and shared with both parties.
 Agreeing on an allotment upfront allows for better capacity planning by the carrier.
 Since the beginning of the season there has been a mutual agreement on the volumes that are going to be carried, and the airline take this into account when balancing their transport plans with other products.

 The booking service allows for cargo-like booking of mail volumes into the agreed allotment.
 This is the final step allowing for full alignment between postal and cargo processes.

 IPC’s IFABS has been designed to be integrated with operators’ own system, for both airlines and posts, to ensure data can be retrieved and pushed easily through existing systems.
 By using booking procedures, mails are fully processed in the cargo systems and capacity is therefore guaranteed.